sh1v-max/Learning_JavaScript-2.1/60_Event-bubbling-and-Event-capturing-DOM-JS/README.md

 ## Conclusion
-- Understanding event bubbling and capturing is essential for effective event handling in web applications.
+- Understanding event bubbling, capturing, and the use of `stopPropagation` is essential for effective event handling in web applications.
 - Event bubbling is the default mode of propagation, while event capturing is less commonly used but can be beneficial in certain scenarios.
 - By utilizing both phases and the options available, developers can create more dynamic and responsive user interfaces.